 Potassium: This nutrient can be helpful during the First Trimester for electrolyte and fluid balance.

-B6: Mama, this nutrient is so important to help with nausea and even more important to begin supplementing with if you took hormonal birth control prior to conceiving.
+B6: This nutrient is so important to help with nausea and even more important to begin supplementing with if you took hormonal birth control prior to conceiving.

 BONUS: Add citrus, ginger, bland foods, and protein to your diet for extra nausea support.